Black Mold Removal in Layton & Davis County, UT

 Stachybotrys chartarum is not actually black — it typically appears greenish-black and has a slimy texture when actively growing on wet material.
 When the moisture source is cut off and the colony dries, it becomes powdery and lighter in color.
 It grows on materials with high cellulose content: drywall paper facing, ceiling tiles, wood framing, fiberboard, and insulation.
 Unlike faster-growing mold genera that can colonize a surface within 24 to 48 hours of a water event, Stachybotrys requires materials to remain continuously wet for a week or longer to establish — which is why it typically appears after slow leaks, prolonged flooding, or water damage that was not properly dried.

 This growth pattern tells us something important about where to look for it in Davis County.
-The most common scenarios we find Stachybotrys in are: basement drywall along foundation walls where slow groundwater intrusion has been ongoing for months, crawlspace subfloor decking in homes without adequate vapor barriers, attic sheathing beneath areas where ice dams produced repeated meltwater intrusion over multiple winters, and wall cavities behind bathrooms or kitchens where a slow supply line or drain connection has been leaking without producing visible surface moisture.
+The most common scenarios we find Stachybotrys in are: basement drywall along foundation walls where slow basement flooding in Layton has been ongoing for months, crawlspace water damage in homes without adequate vapor barriers, attic sheathing beneath areas where ice dams produced repeated meltwater intrusion over multiple winters — as documented in our attic mold remediation in Kaysville — and wall cavities behind bathrooms or kitchens where a slow supply line or drain connection has been leaking, a scenario we documented in our mold behind drywall case study.

 Why It Matters Beyond Ordinary Mold